modelscope/agentscope/README.md

 pre-commit install
 ```

-Please refer to our [Tutorial](https://alibaba.github.io/AgentScope/) for more details.
+Please refer to our [Contribution Guide](https://alibaba.github.io/AgentScope/tutorial/contribute.html) for more details.

 ## References